grumpyengineer/ESP8266NeeoSDK/README.md

 The original code can be found here https://github.com/NEEOInc/neeo-sdk Examples for the SDK can be found here https://github.com/NEEOInc/neeo-sdk-examples

 **Note:** This is a work in progress and is extreme alpha right now!
+I am aware of the lack of comments, messy formatting and debug code left in.

 ## Installation
 Copy the folder 'ESP8266NeeoSDK' into your Arduino `Libraries` folder, as described in the [Arduino documentation](<http://arduino.cc/en/Guide/Libraries>).